WSR 22-24-034

 NEW SECTION

-WAC 296-128-99280EnforcementAdministrative violations.
+WAC 296-128-99280Enforcement—Administrative violations.

-(1) If a driver files a complaint with the department alleging a violation of any noncompensation requirement of RCW 49.46.210, 49.46.300 or any associated rules, the department will investigate the complaint under RCW 49.46.330.
+(1) If a driver files a complaint with the department alleging a violation of any noncompensation requirement of RCW

-(2) During an investigation, if the department discovers information suggesting additional violations of any of the protections of RCW 49.46.210, 49.46.300, or any associated rules, the department may investigate and take appropriate enforcement action without any additional complaint.
-The department may also initiate an investigation on behalf of one or more drivers for a violation of RCW 49.46.210, 49.46.300, or any associated rules, when the director otherwise has reason to believe that a violation has occurred or will occur.
+49.46.300, or any associated rules, the department may investigate and take appropriate enforcement action without any additional complaint.
+The department may also initiate an investigation on behalf of one or more drivers for a violation of RCW

-(3) The department may conduct a consolidated investigation for any alleged violations identified under RCW 49.46.210, 49.46.300, or associated rules when there are common questions of law or fact involving drivers who provide passenger platform services for the same transportation network company.
+49.46.300, or associated rules when there are common questions of law or fact involving drivers who provide passenger platform services for the same transportation network company.
 If the department consolidates such matters into a single investigation, it will provide notice to the transportation network company.

-(4) The department may, for the purposes of enforcing RCW 49.46.300 or any associated rules, issue subpoenas to compel the attendance of witnesses or parties and the production of documents, administer oaths and examine witnesses under oath, take depositions, and seek affidavits or other verifications.
+49.46.300 or any associated rules, issue subpoenas to compel the attendance of witnesses or parties and the production of documents, administer oaths and examine witnesses under oath, take depositions, and seek affidavits or other verifications.
 The department may request a transportation network company perform a self-audit of any records, which must be provided within a reasonable time.
 Reasonable timelines will be specified in the self-audit request.
 The records examined by the transportation network company in order to perform the self-audit must be made available to the department upon request.

 (5) Upon the department's request, a transportation network company must notify drivers via an accessible system that the department is conducting an investigation.
 The department may require the transportation network company to include a general description of each investigation as part of the notification, including the allegations and whether the notified driver may be affected.
 The department may consult with the transportation network company to provide the information for the description.